Silviumuraru90/RybkaCore/README.md

 => Send me an email to `silviumuraru90@yahoo.com` and I'll consider your request.<br><br>

-...but remember, The [BOARD-FOR-ROADMAP](https://gitlab.com/Silviu_space/rybka/-/boards) is full!
+...but pay attention, the [BOARD-FOR-ROADMAP](https://gitlab.com/Silviu_space/rybka/-/boards) is full!

-And the night is long and full of tERRORs!
+And the road is long and full of tERRORs!

 <br>